lter/Deims7-8-Migration/documentation/parseVariables/README.md

     1. Check the units for typos, non-standard spelling etc., the R script contains a case block where these can be corrected
     1. Run R script
     1. In a text editor remove special characters from csv file (micro, square, etc.)
+    1. In the migration YML file make sure the path to that csv file is set correctly
-    1. In the webroot of your D8 website run `drush migrate:import deims_csv_units`
+    1. On the commandline inside the webroot of the new D8 website run

+    `drush cim -y --partial --source=modules/custom/deims_migrate/config/install/`

+    `drush migrate:import deims_csv_units`

     1. Make sure everything looks as expected

 1. __Variable content type__ I.e., all the rest of the information variables need.
 Use R script [parseVariablesNodes.R](https://github.com/lter/Deims7-8-Migration/blob/master/R%20scripts/parseVariablesNodes.R)